COVID 19 "VACCINES"

 plunge a needle into your arm.”

-Dershowitz and other legal experts state Jacobson v Massachusetts gives government the police
+Dershowitz and other legal experts contend Jacobson v Massachusetts gives government the police

-power to mandate a Covid 19 "vaccine"*.
+power to forcibly mandate a Covid 19 "vaccine."
 Are they correct constitutionally or are they engaging in lawfare (see Links & Definitions).

 Vaccines are a unique class of pharmaceutical products that meet the statutory definition of both a drug and a biologic product (Food Drug and Cosmetic Act, 21 USC Sec.
 321).
 Vaccines (such as smallpox, polio, MMR, measles) are regulated as Biologics by the FDA (CBER) under the sub-category Vaccine.
 Other FDA sub-categories under Biologics, are Gene Therapies, Cellular Products, Human Cells and Tissues.